dhall-lang/dhall-lang/standard/binary.md

     decode-1.0([ 1, A₁, b₁ ]) = λ(_ : A₀) → b₀

-... otherwise if the list has four elements then the name of the bound variable is included in the list:
+... otherwise if the array has four elements then the name of the bound variable is included in the array:

     decode-1.0(A₁) = A₀   decode-1.0(b₁) = b₀